walterhiggins/WMPJS/README.md

 You should see a random number output for each of the above calls.
 The *roll* function is now robust enough to handle parameters and use a sensible default value of 6 if no parameters are given when it's called.

 ### Assiging to the exports variable
-Since the only purpose of the roll variable inside of our modules is to be attached to the exports variable we can save ourselves a line of code by simply assigning the function expression directly to exports.roll without using the intermediate `roll` variable.

-<caption>Listing 7.4: Exporting a function Expression.</caption>

-    exports.roll = function roll( sides ) {
-      if ( typeof sides === 'undefined' ) {
-        sides = 6;
-      }
-      var result = Math.random();
-      result = result * sides;
-      result = Math.floor(result);
-      return result;
-    };

-The above listing is one line shorter than listing 7.3.
-If it isn't clear what has changed let me illustrate with another example.
 Let's say we want to create a new module that provides farm animals.
 We could write it like this:

     var cow = 'Cow';
     var sheep = 'Sheep';